How to Find a Registered Agent in Louisiana (Step-by-Step Guide)

 This document can be obtained by the Secretary of State of Louisiana.
 Fill it out and submit it to the Secretary of State along with the required filing fee.
 The fee is $25 whether submitting online, in person, or by fax.

-Here are some links to useful websites and forms, all of which will help you navigate your way through the business formation process and choosing your registered agent in Louisiana.
+Here are some links to useful websites and forms, all of which will help you navigate your way through the business formation process and choose your registered agent in Louisiana.

 Do you have to have a registered agent in Louisiana?